themacroproject/themacroproject.github.io/README.md

 ## Documentation

-You can find the complete Airtest documentation on [readthedocs](https://tmp-docs.readthedocs.io/en/latest/).
+You can find the complete documentation on [readthedocs](https://tmp-docs.readthedocs.io/en/latest/).